pascalpepe/django-miniblog/CONTRIBUTING.md

 This project does not require copyright assignment.
 All individual contributors retain copyright to their own contributions.

-If you make substantial changes to an existing file, feel free add a copyright notice in the header after the existing ones:
+If you make substantial changes to an existing file, feel free to add a copyright notice in the header after the existing ones:

     Copyright (C) [yyyy] [name of copyright owner]